 During the lease term in Harrisonburg

-During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Harrisonburg, the renter must allow us to go into the rental home.
-Some solid reasons to go into rental are to:
+During lease, the rental home belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental home in Harrisonburg, the renter must allow us to go into the rental.
+Some justifiable reasons to come into rental property are to:

 - Inspect the rental home,